Sambalpuri culture: Sitalsasthi Carnival

-The Sitalsasthi Carnival is an annual festival that commemorates the religious reunion of Shiva and Shakti, as goddess Parvati.
+The Sitalsasthi Carnival is an annual festival that commemorates the religious reunion of Lord Shiva and Shakti, manifested as the Goddess Parvati.
 The carnival is observed in Sambalpur and Barpali.

 Nuakhai

 Nuakhai is a paddy harvest festival that takes place during August and September.
-Preparations start at least 15 days before the festival commences.
+Preparations begin at least 15 days before the festival commences.
 The first grains of the paddy crop are cooked into various dishes and offered to deities.
-The oldest member of the family then distributes these sacred offerings to younger members.
-Younger members seek the blessings of elders for a happy and peaceful life.
+The eldest member of the family then distributes these sacred offerings to younger members, who in turn seek the blessings of their elders for a happy and peaceful life.

 Pousha Purnima

 Pousha Purnima, also known as Puspuni, is an annual festival observed by the people of western and southern Odisha.
-This is observed on the puni ("full moon") day of the month of Pusa (Sanskrit: Pausha).
-It is derived from the agrarian culture of the land.
-It is an annual festival in which farming families celebrate their annual harvest of paddy crop.
-Other community members participate also participate, and has, over time, become a community tradition.
+It is held on the puni ("full moon") day of the month of Pusa (Sanskrit: Pausha).
+Rooted in the region's agrarian culture, the festival is an occasion for farming families to celebrate the annual paddy harvest.
+Other community members also participate, and over time, it has evolved into a significant community tradition.

 Makar Sankranti

-Makar Sankranti is a Hindu festival celebrated annually, and typically occurs on January 14, although the date can vary.
+Makar Sankranti is a Hindu festival celebrated annually, and typically falls on January 14, though the date may occasionally vary.
 In western Odisha, the festival is observed with unique local customs.
-Devotees perform various rituals and prayers at temples and along rivers, offering prasad such as rasi ladddu, a preparation made from sesame seeds ("rasi") and jaggery.
+Devotees perform various rituals and prayers at temples and along riverbanks, offering prasad such as rasi ladddu, a preparation made from sesame seeds ("rasi") and jaggery.

-In western Odisha, it is believed that offering prayers and impressing the deities can absolve individuals of their sins ("paap").
-Makar Sankranti also highlights social bonds, with a particular emphasis on friendship.
+In western Odisha, it is believed that offering prayers and pleasing the deities can absolve individuals of their sins ("paap").
+Makar Sankranti also highlights social bonds, particularly friendship.
 On this day, friends may participate in a ritual ("puja") to seek blessings for their companionship.
 Following the ritual, participants often address each other as "Makar," symbolizing a deep and enduring friendship.
-It is commonly believed that friendships celebrated on this day will remain steadfast throughout life.
+It is widely believed that friendships celebrated on this day will remain steadfast throughout life.

 Sitalsasthi

-Sitalsasthi is the most celebrated mass festival in western Odisha, especially Sambalpur.
-The festival is a days-long celebration of the divine marriage of Shiva and Parvati.
+Sitalsasthi is the most celebrated festival in western Odisha, especially Sambalpur.
+The festival is a multi-day celebration of the divine marriage of Shiva and Parvati.
 The old areas of Sambalpur, such as Jharuapada, Nandpada, and Kansaripada, attract a significant number of visitors due to their traditional Sitalsasthi celebrations.

 Bhai-juntia

-A lesser known festival, Bhai-juntia festival is celebrated on the Mahastami ("eighth day") of Durga Puja.
-It is a ritual fasting undertaken by women for the whole day and night to seek Durga's blessing for the long life of their brothers.
+Another festival, Bhai-juntia festival is celebrated on the Mahastami ("eighth day") of Durga Puja.
+It is a ritual fasting undertaken by women for the whole day and night to seek Durga's blessing for the long life of their brothers, as believed in their culture.